ggozad/behaving/README.rst

 `behaving` is best explained by example.
 As is the case with most BDD frameworks, you write your tests using the Gherkin conventions.

-Let us assume the following (coming from a real example) scenario, from `Crypho`_, an online messaging/sharing site that provides users with encrypted real-time communications.
+Let us assume the following (coming from a real example) scenario. `Crypho`_, is an online messaging/sharing site that provides users with encrypted real-time communications.
 In Crypho, to invite somebody in a *space* the invitee has to share a token with an invitor, so both can verify each other's identity.

 ::